"I call architecture frozen music." ~ Johann Wolfgang von Goerthe

 PARK HISTORY ~ The property that makes up the park was a brick yard at the turn of the lastcentury.
 When the business exhausted the clay deposits, the Adams family (related to both Presidents John Adams and John Quincy Adams) donated the property to the city for use as a park ~ thus Adams park was born.
 Later it was renamed for influential Spokane developer A.M.
 Cannon.

-ARTWORK "DETAILS" ~ While working on this piece, grown children who were raised in these homes asked if it was possible to have details of the art before I added all the folks you see in this image.
-I was able to do this and the family who grew up in the yellow Dutch Colonial treated themselves to prints of their childhood last Christmas 2016.
+ARTWORK "DETAILS" ~ While working on this piece, grown children who were raised in these homes asked if it was possible to have "detail"pieces of the art before I added all the folks you see in this image.
+I was able to do this and the family who grew up in the yellow Dutch Colonial treated themselves to prints of their childhood home last Christmas 2016.
 Then I finished the painting.

 Highlight ~ Five women who lived in one or the other of these Colonials were Holy Names Academy classmates in the late 1960s.
 One of them purchased the original painting, had her three grandkids added cavorting on the sidewalk, and gave the artwork to her husband for Christmas.